Arysis/Arysis/README.md

 - 👋 Hi, I’m @Arysis
 - 👀 I’m interested in web developpement and web application
-- 🌱 I’m currently learning JS, Symfony
+- 🌱 I’m currently learning PHP, JS, Symfony
-- 💞️ I’m looking to collaborate on ...
+- 📧 If you want to see my repositories send an email here : dimascio47600@gmail.com

 <!---
 Arysis/Arysis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.